 What is being tested?

 This test measures the amount of D-dimer, which is normally undetectable, in your blood.
-Blood clots form whenever a blood vessel is damaged, whether that’s by an injury or by atherosclerosis.
+Blood clots form whenever a blood vessel is damaged, whether that’s by an injury or by atherosclerosis, or when blood flow is restricted, such as by a vessel being compressed for a long time.
 When you have an injury, your body creates a blot clot to stop blood from leaking out of your blood vessels.
 D-dimer is a type of protein your body produces to break down the blood clot.

 Why would I need this test?